Sabayon/wiki-next/docs/articles/documentation.md

 ## Git

 * Go to https://github.com/Sabayon/wiki-next and click the Fork button at top left of the screen and create your own fork.
-* Make the changes needed
+* Make the changes needed in your local fork
 * Do a Pull Request

 If you are new to using git, you can start looking at some [great guides](https://guides.github.com/activities/hello-world/)